About the Online Certificate in Social Difference, Diversity, Equity, and Inclusion

 - Contextualize and develop critical awareness of difference and bias in diverse professional environments

-Students who complete SDEI 1100: Introduction to Social Difference in American Society and three additional online courses listed below earn a Certificate in Social Difference, Diversity, Equity, and Inclusion.
-Students are then eligible to pursue an Advanced Certificate in Social Difference, Diversity, Equity, and Inclusion by taking any two additional courses listed below.
-It is strongly recommended that students pursuing the certificate first complete SDEI 1100: Introduction to Social Difference in American Society.
+Certificate students who complete four of the online courses listed below earn a Certificate in Social Difference, Diversity, Equity, and Inclusion.
+Those students are then eligible to pursue an Advanced Certificate by taking two additional courses.

 - DIGC 1200: Digital Literacy and Cultural Change